PVLI-25-26/PVLI-Project/GDD.md

 ## Description
 Each enemy executes attacks according to its **behavior pattern** and attack logic.
 Attacks can be only ranged projectiles, or area-of-effect abilities, depending on the enemy type.

-The timing, range, and effect of each attack are defined by the enemy’s AI and may vary based on current [[Difficulty|difficulty level]] or environmental conditions.
+The timing, range, and effect of each attack are defined by the enemy’s AI and may vary based on current [difficulty level](#difficulty) or environmental conditions.
 Attacks require the player to dodge to avoid taking damage.

 ## Dynamics
 Players must observe enemy patterns, react to attacks, and prioritize targets based on behavior and threat level.
 Variety in enemy types encourages experimentation with combat strategies, positioning, and use of abilities.
 Environmental interactions, such as traps or cover, further influence enemy behavior and encounter dynamics.